input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

 * `--initial-deposit-amount`: The initial amount of tokens to deposit into the reserve.

 * `--payment-key-file`: Your payment key file for transaction signing.
-This key has to have `reserve-initial-deposit-amount` in its wallet.
+This key has to have `initial-deposit-amount` in its wallet.

 #### Steps